Spatial Meshing Sample

 # How the sample works

-ARMeshManager is required to be a child of the ARSessionOrigin.
+The ARMeshManager component must be attached to a child of the ARSessionOrigin GameObject.
 This component has a reference to the MeshFilter that will be generated when a mesh is available.
-Normals, Tangents, Texture Coordinates, and Colors are turned off since the mesh itself does not contain this data.

 AR Mesh Manager Component

-By subscribing to the ARMeshManager's meshesChanged callback, data can be retrieved about when a mesh is added, updated or removed.
+By subscribing to the ARMeshManager component's meshesChanged callback, data can be retrieved about when a mesh is added, updated or removed.

 # Sample Code